-Nearly 10% of veterans struggle with anxiety, making it one of the top disabilities the VA recognizes and issues benefits.
+Nearly 10% of veterans struggle with anxiety, putting anxiety disability benefits at the top of the list of benefits given by the VA.
 This brings up a common question among veterans who have a claim for anxiety, which is, “Can I continue to work after receiving VA Anxiety Disability Benefits?”

 You’ll be happy to know that the short answer is, yes!
 You can continue to work, even with a 100% mental health rating.